 After that, I never missed an episode.
 I loved these characters, and I had to see them as often as I could.
 Looking back, I'm now wondering what took me so long to decide to tape the show.
 After four more episodes, I taped 'Grease' and 'The Jersey Devil'.
 Why on earth did I then miss out another five episodes before going on with 'The Luck of the Irish'?
 I can't imagine.
 Anyway, I managed to get nine episodes from the Tuesdays, and another nine from the Sunday morning repeats – some of those abridged, as I later found out.
 Some time later – I think about six years – I ordered the 'Back in the Saddle' VHS from Amazon.com (to watch on my uber-modern NTSC-compatible TV/VCR combi!).
 So I had half the episodes.
 Of course I wanted more, but there was nothing I could do about that, and half was better than anything less.

 When I first saw 'Back in the Saddle', I was disappointed.
-Compared with the eighteen episodes I'd taped, they weren't satisfying to me, not being EGB enough.
-Then, with repeats on cable cropping up some time later, I gained access to more episodes.
-Now I don't know the exact date of this, but it must have been more than five years later and less than ten, because the next chapter of this story occurs when I was babysitting in a house I spent loads of time in during those years.
+Compared with the eighteen episodes I'd taped, they weren't satisfying to me, not being EGB enough (however, I have developed my thoughts on the matter since then).
+Some time later, Toon Disney showed EGB; I don't know the exact date of what happened next, but it must have been more than five years after my 'Back in the Saddle' video and less than ten, because the next chapter of this story occurs when I was babysitting in a house I spent loads of time in during those years.
 The family had cable TV with Toon Disney, and we didn't.
 On this particular day I was happy to have so many channels to choose from, excited when I first found EGB listed on the guide and super chuffed when it was an episode I'd never seen before.
 It was 'Fallout', which I have since decided is a pretty good episode, though not a gem.
 At the time, I didn't realise that – I was just so psyched to see a new episode of EGB!
-Subsequent attempts to find new episodes failed.
-They were always ones I had on tape!
+Subsequent attempts to find new episodes failed; they were always ones I had on tape!

 Now, a frighteningly long time later, here I am with my ideas and opinions quite straight in my mind.
-I've been an EGB fan for more years than I care to admit and, for whatever reason, right now seemed like the time to create my website.
+I've been an EGB fan for more years than I care to put into words and, for whatever reason, right now seemed like the time to create my website.

 EGB Fan's Favourites